SIGN UP & STAY CONNECTED

 New Mexico

-If you are a New Mexico taxpayer, New Mexico and the federal government currently have different definitions for “qualified higher education expenses” for tax purposes.
+Due to the passage of HB 342, which became effective June 16, 2023, New Mexico will be in alignment with Section 529 of the IRC allowed uses.
+Until that time, if you are a New Mexico taxpayer, New Mexico and the federal government currently have different definitions for “qualified higher education expenses” for tax purposes.
 It is best to be aware of these differences before withdrawals, so you are not taxed unknowingly.
-The federal government considers the following as qualified expenses and allows for tax-free withdrawals, whereas New Mexico does not:
+The federal government considers the following as qualified expenses and allows for tax-free withdrawals:

 New Mexico does allow tax-free withdrawals from 529 plans for expenses for students with special needs or disabilities, such as assistance required to be enrolled or participate in a course.